atishay/atishay.github.io/content/blog/69-history-rhymes/index.md

 ---
 date: "2026-05-12T19:25:15Z"
 type: post
-title: "History Rhymes: RAG and Skills Will Eventually Land at Hierarchical Organization of Knowledge"
+title: "From RAG to the Library: History Rhymes"
 description: "RAG and skills aren't new ideas — they mirror how humans have always retrieved knowledge.
 History suggests the destination: the library, with its hierarchical organization built for navigation at scale."
 tags:
 - ai